Ivy Jenkins: Career

 Ivy is the co-owner of Umeus Cloth, a clothing line run by herself and Geoffrey Jenkins, the former vocalist of Gwen Stacy.
-On April 2, 2011 Ivy Vujic married Jenkins.
+On April 2, 2011, Ivy Vujic married Jenkins.

-Ivy is currently playing bass guitar in a metal band called Speedgod, from Lansing, MI with her husband Geoff Jenkins on vocals.
-In June 2013 they released a 3 song compilation dubbed "the Summer 2013 Demos" which is available for free download on their official website.
+In 2012, Ivy and Geoff started a band called Speedgod, based in Lansing, MI.
+Ivy played bass guitar while her husband Geoff Jenkins was on vocals.
+In June 2013, they released a three-song compilation dubbed "the Summer 2013 Demos".

+In January of 2022 it was announced that Kittie was returning after a decade long hiatus to play the sold out When We Were Young (festival), with Ivy Vujic back on bass guitar duties.
+The band has since gone back into the studio to complete Fire, their seventh studio album (third with Ivy writing/recording bass).